 If you look at how people post on Facebook (with exceptions of course), they use a lot of softeners and emotional words.
 They would never post on Facebook the way they may write curt, unemotional, tone-dead emails.

-In my research what I discovered are two schools of thought – (1) my school of thought, where softeners are liberally used to create a message of caring, awesome service, and, (2) the Steve Jobs school of sending emails that are curt, pared down to the bare bones message and, often even outright abrupt and rude.
+In my research what I discovered are two schools of thought – (1) my school of thought, where softeners are liberally used to create a message of caring, awesome service, and, (2) the Fortune 100 Executive school of thought, where softeners are seen as weak, and a waste of time.

-The rationale for the Steve Jobs school of writing is this – “I am important, and I have not got time to waste with sprinkling softeners throughout my emails.
-And, frankly, I really could care less what you think of me, or what I am saying”.
+The rationale for the Fortune 100 School of Email Writing is this – “I am important, and I do not have time to waste with sprinkling softeners throughout my emails.
+And, frankly, I really could care less what you think of me, or what I am saying” because I am an Executive.

-Here is my final bit of advice – be yourself by all means, and if too many softeners seems like a waste of time and inauthentic for you, then try just adding 2-4 words that lift the dry tone of an email.
+Here is my final bit of advice – be yourself, and if too many softeners seem like a waste of time and inauthentic for you, then try just adding 2-4 words that lift the dry tone of an email.